Sales Tax at Special Events FAQs

-If you or your spouse are at least 65 years of age and the income from the sales of handicraft items does not constitute more than 50% or your annual income, you may complete and display an Exemption Certificate for Sales of Handicraft Items (Form 2478).
-Contact (573) 751-5860 or email@example.com for further information.
+You may be exempt from collecting sales tax if you or your spouse is at least 65 years of age and the income from the sales of handicraft items does not constitute more than 50% or your annual income .
+If you meet these qualifications, pay tax on your purchase, complete and display an Exemption Certificate for Sales of Handicraft Items (Form 2478PDF Document).
+Contact (573) 751-5860 or firstname.lastname@example.org for further information.

-A Missouri Tax Registration Application (Form 2643), must be completed and submitted to the Missouri Department of Revenue.
-The registration application may be completed online at http://dor.mo.gov/business/register/.
+A Missouri Special Events Application Form 2643S, must be completed and submitted to the Missouri Department of Revenue.
 It can also be obtained by visiting our Business Tax Registration Forms page or by calling (800) 877-6881.

-- If products were sold at the event, give the breakdown for each city or county to allow the Department to distribute to the city or county their portion of the sales tax.
+- If products are sold at the event, give the breakdown for each city or county to allow the Department to distribute to the city or county their portion of the sales tax.

 - If orders were taken and then fulfilled at your place of business, sales tax would be remitted using your business location.